Need a Good Medical Malpractice Lawyer in RI or MA?

 - Loss of consortium

 - Mental anguish

 The answer is simply yes because even if you have a clear cut case, the insurance company will often hire an expert doctor to see the facts in favor of the doctor and they may still deny your claim.
 These cases are handled on a contingency basis, which means there is no fee unless and until you receive a medical malpractice settlement or award.
 The attorneys we work with and their associated medical experts are qualified, experienced and ready to work on your behalf for a fair resolution to your case.

 Why Our RI Medical Malpractice Lawyers Can Help?

-The attorneys at d’Oliveira & Associates have a wealth of experience handling personal injury and disability cases.
-We also know who the more qualified RI medical malpractice lawyers are for your particular case and are committed to helping you obtain a qualified and effective legal representative.
-The medical malpractice attorneys we work with charge no fee until you recover an award or a settlement for your case.
+The attorneys at d’Oliveira & Associates know who the more qualified medical malpractice lawyers in Rhode Island and Massachusetts are for your particular case and we are committed to helping you find the best lawyer for your specific type of case.

 Feel free to call our 24-hour, toll-free hurtline at 1-800-992-6878, visit one of our offices, or fill out an online contact form today for a free consultation of your Rhode Island or Massachusetts medical malpractice claim.